ShawalFarrukh/Final-Project-Ecommerce_App/README.md

 # The Dry Eye Shop
 #### Video Demo: https://youtu.be/t7lgG-C8rBQ
 ## Description
 The project that I have created for my CS50 final project is a mock E-commerce app + help and support website for patients suffering from dry eye disease.
-Dry Eye disease is a chronic eye disease affecting more and more people every day, with the growing use of digital screens in the world
+Dry Eye disease is a chronic eye disease affecting more and more people every day, with the growing use of digital screens in the world.
-I have an about section which describes the project and its purpose, and then prompts the user to visit the support page for more information on resources and information that helped me personally, without needing to create an account or log in.
+(I have an about section which describes the project and its purpose, and then prompts the user to visit the support page for more information on resources and information that helped me personally, without needing to create an account or log in.)

 ## Inspiration